 $275 million in short liquidations

 The sharp rally caught many bearish traders off guard.
 According to CoinGlass data, approximately $200 million in short positions were liquidated over the past 24 hours, with total forced closures reaching $275 million.
-The scale of these liquidations indicates that a significant portion of the market had not anticipated such a rapid recovery.
+The scale of these liquidations shows that a significant portion of the market had not anticipated such a rapid recovery.

 Key catalysts behind today's rally